m-ashry-eg/SAA-C03/notes/README.md

 - #### Aurora Global Database

-  - **What is**: Amazon Aurora Global Database is a feature provided by Amazon Web Services (AWS) that allows you to create a globally distributed, highly available with low-latency access for read and write operation.
+  - **Definition**: Amazon Aurora Global Database is a feature provided by Amazon Web Services (AWS) that allows you to create a globally distributed, highly available with low-latency access for read and write operation.
 It is designed for applications that require high availability and low-latency access across multiple geographic regions.